flyingmilktea/Pytorch-Lightning-Helpers/README.md

 # Pytorch-Lightning-Helpers
 Customization on top of pytorch-lightning for quick and easy experimentations.
+Inspired by [Speechbrain's](https://github.com/speechbrain/speechbrain) mixed yaml configuration and code customization approach, and [Pytorch-lightning's](https://github.com/PyTorchLightning/pytorch-lightning) modular approach.

 ## Principles
 - Plug-and-playable loss functions, models, data-modules and loggers.
+- Configuration-as-code
 - Minimal pass by position, use pass by name if possible
 - Functional and high composability